-Musical Theatre 9-12

-MDR--09MT/MMUTH10/MMUTH11/MMUTH12

-Musical Theatre 9-12 focuses on developing singing, acting, and movement skills in a variety of musical theatre performing styles.
-This class teaches students how to develop a character in order to bring a song to life through both singing and acting while learning to analyze song lyrics to find out how to communicate a story through vocal and physical expression.
-Students will be utilizing scenes and songs from early 20th Century Vaudeville repertoire all the way to modern Broadway musicals.
-Students will also learn to overcome stage fright, and build their confidence through in-class, and after school solo and small ensemble performances.

-Theatre Company Grade 9 to 12

-MDR-09TCO/MDRTC10/MDRTC11/MDRTC12

-This course will be offered outside of the regular timetable.
+Musical Theatre 9-12 MDR--09MT/MMUTH10/ MMUTH11/MMUTH12 Step into the spotlight and journey through the extraordinary world of Broadway in Musical Theatre Studies!
+This course combines the thrill of performance with a deep dive into the history, artistry, and cultural impact of one of the most influential art forms in modern history.
+Students will master singing, acting, and movement while exploring the stories behind the shows that shaped the stage.
+From the golden age of Rodgers and Hammerstein to the lyrical brilliance of Stephen Sondheim, to the genre-bending innovation of Lin-Manuel Miranda, this course takes you behind the curtain to uncover how musical theatre evolved and continues to inspire.
+Through the study of cast recordings, scripts, and pro-shot performances, students will: - Discover the eras of Broadway, from Vaudeville roots to contemporary hits. - Analyze groundbreaking works and their social, cultural, and historical significance. - Dive into the creative processes of legendary composers, lyricists, and choreographers. - Learn how to interpret lyrics and scripts to craft authentic and captivating performances.
+Whether performing a show-stopping solo, collaborating on an ensemble number, or analyzing the storytelling brilliance of a Broadway classic, students will gain a deeper understanding of how musical theatre communicates emotions, ideas, and cultural narratives.
+This course is your ticket to exploring the vibrant history of Broadway while developing the confidence and skills to shine on stage and beyond.
+Theatre Company Grade 9 to 12 MDR-09TCO/MDRTC10/MDRTC11/MDRTC12 This course will be offered outside of the regular timetable.
 This course is an after school course designed for self-motivated and independent students whose sole purpose is to be involved in plays.
 Students must have the teacher's permission to enroll and must have had previous acting experience either in school or in outside productions.
 If a student is not known by the teacher, then an audition process must take place.
 Students are expected to perform in at least one major production and also in smaller productions written by Directing and Scriptwriting students.
 The expectation is that students who may not get a part in every production will get involved in some way either working on production teams or backstage.
 Students must be committed to give up additional after school hours during the rehearsal periods and during final performances.
 Recommended Prerequisite: Previous acting courses.
-Students in Grade 9 must get approval from the drama department prior to being accepted into Theatre Company.
+Students in Grade 9 must get approval from the drama department prior to being accepted into Theatre Company. contexts of film history.
+The course will analyze different genres of filmmaking including technical aspects of production including cinematography, sound design, scoring, editing, visual effects, lighting, and screenwriting.
+The goal of this course is to help students understand how the makers of film structure their work to communicate ideas and feelings to an audience and the historical differences in filmmaking between different genres, time periods and between different directors.
+The skill set required to analyze film is very similar to that required to analyze the traditional mediums of novels, plays, poems, etc. Film is both a powerful communication medium and an art form.
+This course aims to develop students' skills, so they become adept in interpreting films.